unitycatalog/unitycatalog/docker/README.md

 > [!NOTE]
 > In case you run into the following build exception, restart the CLI docker image build.
+> This is likely due to Java 22 used to build the image (and execute the sbt build).
+>
 > ```text
 > ❯ ./docker/bin/build-uc-cli-docker
 > ...